marxjohnson/bfwl/_posts/2010-09-26-guruplug-part-2.md

 However, not being provided with any documentation, I was left out in the cold as to how to access it.

 As I expected, it was configured to use DHCP be default, so I was able to find it&#8217;s IP address from my router.
 However, I was never furnished with the root password.
-Luckily for me, someone had created a [GuruPlug Quickstart guide](http://www.plugcomputer.org/plugwiki/index.php/GuruPlug#GuruPlug_Quick_Start_Guide) on the plugcomputer.org wiki, which contained this nugget of detail (I&#8217;ve since changed it, in case any opportunistic crackers are reading).
+Luckily for me, someone had created a GuruPlug Quickstart guide on (now defunct) the plugcomputer.org wiki, which contained this nugget of detail (I&#8217;ve since changed it, in case any opportunistic crackers are reading).

 <pre>sheevaplug-debian:~# cat /etc/apt/sources.list
 deb http://ftp.us.debian.org/debian/ lenny main contrib non-free